whitphx/gradio-pyinstaller-example/README.md

 $ ./dist/app/app
 ```

-* `runtime_hooks/gradio_hook.py` is a necessary runtime hook for `gradio` to work in the packaged executable.
+* `./runtime_hook.py` is a necessary runtime hook for `gradio` to work in the packaged executable.
 See its contents for more information.
+* `./hooks` Containing [PyInstaller hooks](https://pyinstaller.org/en/stable/hooks.html) for Gradio.

 ## Development with `uv`